York and North Midland Railway: North Eastern Railway

 As a result of the Railways Act 1921, on 1 January 1923 the North Eastern Railway became part of the London and North Eastern Railway (LNER).
 Britain's railways were nationalised on 1 January 1948 and the former York & North Midland lines were placed under the control of British Railways.

 Legacy

-The 1840 York & North Midland line is open from York to Burton Salmon and Ferrybridge, services bypassing Knottingley on their way to Pontefract Baghill.
+The 1840 York and North Midland line is open from York to Burton Salmon and Ferrybridge, services bypassing Knottingley on their way to Pontefract Baghill.
 The line between Milford Junction and Altofts Junction is used by freight services only.
 The former Leeds & Selby and Selby & Hull lines are open and used by trains from Hull to Leeds and York.